 Community gardens are not a new phenomenon but they have received increased attention in recent years because of their proven benefits.
 Whether they are spaces of food production, leisure, or recreation, the presence of a community garden in a distressed neighborhood often catalyzes change beyond these usages.
 The community garden movement in the mid-1970s and 1980s in Harlem, a neighborhood in New York City that, like legacy cities, experienced dramatic population decline, was a powerful tool that residents used to reclaim their neighborhood.

 The first community gardens were used as a defense against the dilapidation and poverty that were plaguing Harlem in the 1970s.
-They were a means for residents to turn vacant lots that had become playgrounds for drug dealers, prostitution, gangs and rodents into spaces for the community to gather.… Read More
+They were a means for residents to turn vacant lots that had become playgrounds for drug dealers, prostitution, gangs and rodents into spaces for the community to gather.
+Community gardens became arenas of change — spaces where residents could meet, collaborate, celebrate, protest and more.… Read More